 The German-Jewish Paul

 The Pauline Epistles remain a challenge for scholars interested in political theology.
 This corpus and the figure of Paul himself became the object of a fruitful engagement with pending questions of modernity in German lands since the eighteenth century.
-The reception of Paul—arguably the first Christian theologian—by German-Jewish authors and their attempts to articulate certain criticism of modernity is a perspective from which the German-Jewish project has not been studied yet.
+The reception of Paul—arguably the first Christian theologian—by German-Jewish authors and their attempts to articulate certain criticism of modernity has not been explored.
 At stake in this preoccupation with Paul is the self-understanding of the modern project and the Jewish modern identity.

-While the intense Paul reception by major German and German-Jewish authors has been partially recognized, the scholarship lacks a genuine interpretation until the present day.
+While the intense Paul reception by major German and German-Jewish authors has been partially recognized, the scholarship to this day lacks a genuine interpretation.
 Most scholars concentrate exclusively on either the Pauline corpus or on the Jewish reception.
-In contrast, the project intends to examine the Epistles themselves and their creative reception by a network of writers, Jewish and non-Jewish in the eighteenth, nineteenth and twentieth centuries: Jacob Emden, Phillip Jacob Spener, Friedrich Nietzsche, Sigmund Freud, Franz Werfel, Leo Baeck, Karl Barth, Gershom Scholem, Martin Buber, Jacob Taubes and Carl Schmitt.
+In contrast, this project intends to examine the Epistles themselves and their creative reception by a network of writers, Jewish and non-Jewish in the eighteenth, nineteenth and twentieth centuries: Jacob Emden, Phillip Jacob Spener, Friedrich Nietzsche, Sigmund Freud, Franz Werfel, Leo Baeck, Karl Barth, Gershom Scholem, Martin Buber, Jacob Taubes and Carl Schmitt.